![]() |

-Rockport Fitness Walking TestTesting and measurement are the means of collecting information upon which subsequent performance evaluations and decisions are made but in the analysis we need to bear in mind the factors that may influence the results.
-ObjectiveThe objective of this Rockport Fitness Walking Test (Kilne 1987)[1] is to monitor the development of the athlete's VO2max.
+Rockport Fitness Walking TestTesting and measurement are the means of collecting information upon which subsequent performance evaluations and decisions are made.
+In the analysis, we need to consider factors influencing the results.
+ObjectiveThe Rockport Fitness Walking Test (Kilne 1987)[1] aims to monitor the athlete's VO2 max development.

 How to conduct the testThis test requires the athlete to walk one mile (1609 metres) as fast as possible.